 - The good one (the ONE) got away.

-I definitely agree that dating can be hard.
+We definitely agree that dating can be hard.
 It can also be a lot of fun.
-Chances are, if you’re struggling with it, you just might not believe me.
-I won’t argue with you about that.
-What I will say is this:
+Chances are, if you’re struggling with it, you just might not believe us.
+We won’t argue with you about that.
+What we will say is this:

 With the help of dating therapy, dating doesn’t have to be so painful